rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/general_architecture/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-A rollyourown.xyz deployment has a defined architecture and each project is deployed, updated, backed up and restored with a defined flow.
+A rollyourown deployment has a defined architecture and each project is deployed, updated, backed up and restored with a defined flow.

 <!--more-->

 ## Deployment architecture

-A rollyourown.xyz deployment has a defined architecture, illustrated in the following diagram:
+A rollyourown deployment has a defined architecture, illustrated in the following diagram:

 {{< image src="Repo_Control_Node_Host.svg" title="Deployment Architecture">}}

-- Automation code is stored in the rollyourown.xyz Git repositories
+- Automation code is stored in the rollyourown Git repositories

 - The 'ryo-control-node' repository is cloned/copied to a control node (1).
 [Ansible](https://ansible.com) playbooks (2) in the repository are used to configure the control node and, later, to maintain it